 ► New platform shared with Z4

-So long has the new Toyota Supra been in gestation, you’d be forgiven if you no longer cared much about it.
-Its styling harks all the way back to the FT-1 concept car revealed in January 2014 and only now, in May 2019, has the drip-feed of teasers and prototypes reached an end.
-The production Supra is finally here – but the good news is, it’s been worth the wait.
+The Supra's styling harks all the way back to the FT-1 concept car revealed in January 2014 and it took until May 2019 for the drip-feed of teasers and prototypes to end.
+It was a long gestation but the production Supra proved it was worth the wait.
 This is an engaging, desirable sports car.

 Isn’t this basically a BMW Z4 with a different body?